cuedo/github-webhooks/README.md

 ## Authors
 See [AUTHORS](./AUTHORS) for a list of significant authors.

+## Support
+The best way to get free community support is to raise a well-written issue in this repository and one of the maintainers will endeavour to respond to it quickly.

+If you need enterprise support, you can write us: [foss@cuedo.com.au](mailto:foss@cuedo.com.au).

 ## License
 `github-webhooks` is free open source software, however you must use it according to the MIT-style [LICENSE](./LICENSE).